yuriSF/supermarket/README.md

 **How to run**

-*Linux/ Mac*
+*On a Linux/ Mac:*
-In a terminal window, navigate to the program directory and run the run.py file passing the name of the output file as a command line argument, for example:
+In a terminal window, navigate to the program directory and run the run.py file passing the name of an output file as a command line argument, for example:

-``python run.py output.txt``
+> python run.py output.txt

-The output of the program is saved in the program root directory and follows the following format: <item set size (N)>, <co-occurrence frequency>,
-<item 1 id >, <item 2 id>, …. <item N id>.
+The output of the program is saved in the program root directory as as comma separated values in the following order: ``item set size (N), co-occurrence frequency, item 1 id, item 2 id, …. item N id``.
 The output is sorted by frequency.
 Expected program output is provided in /sample/out.txt.

 The sigma is a parameter in the count_overlaps() function which sets the lower limit of co-occurrence frequency.
 The sigma value of 2 is passed to this